transparency-dev/trillian-tessera/docs/performance.md

 └───────────────────────────────────────────────────────────────────────┘
 ```

-The bottleneck comes from the `cmd/conformance/mysql` binary on the free tier VM instance.
-The MySQL CPU usage is lower than 10%.
+The bottleneck comes from CPU usage of the `cmd/conformance/mysql` binary on the free tier VM instance.
+The Cloud SQL (MySQL) CPU usage is lower than 10%.

 #### Steps